tq-systems/ci-meta-tq/README.md

 * ti: usable for all machines with TQ AM57xx CPU, uses meta-ti

+* tq: usable for all machines with TQ AM65xx CPU, uses meta-ti

 ### Reproducible build environment

 Devolopment and automated builds are supported by the scripts under ci and